Nominees

 What drives you?

-During my studies I can say that the VU has really become a home to me.
-I realize that this was because of the hard work of everyone at our faculty, including students.
-I want to share the support I received from them with other students like me.
+Over the years the VU has become my second home.
+I owe this to the hard work of our faculty (student) organizations.
+I aim to share the support I received from them with other students like me and improve their university experience to the best of my ability.

 How do you integrate it in your (extra) curricular activities?